henry-doan/dpl-blog/README.md

 Like HTMl comment and every comment everything in the comment will not run or show up in the browser.
 The same purposes as a HTML comments.
 You can also do single line comments or multi-line comments as well.

-This is an example of a single line css comment:
+This is an example of a single line CSS comment:

 ```CSS
 /* This is a single line CSS comment */
 ```

-This is an example of a multi-line css comment:
+This is an example of a multi-line CSS comment:

 ```CSS
 /*